caktus/django-opendebates/README.md

 * Pick a name for the new environment, e.g. "staging" or "nov19debate".
 We'll refer to that as ENVIRONMENT.
-* Add it to the list "env.environments" in fabfile.py.
+* Add it to the list "ENVIRONMENTS" in fabfile.py.
+* Create a new task for it in fabfile.py (just copy and edit the 'testing' task).
 * Find out where the Postgres server is.
 * Create or get the password for a postgres user named "opendebates_ENVIRONMENT"
 * Create (if it doesn't exist) a database named  "opendebates_ENVIRONMENT" owned by  "opendebates_ENVIRONMENT"
-* Create files kubernetes/ENVIRONMENT_vars.yml and kubernetes/ENVIRONMENT_secrets.yml,
+* Create file kubernetes/ENVIRONMENT_vars.yml
-  looking at the corresponding files for other environments to fill those in.
+  looking at the corresponding file for other environments to fill those in.
-* Use "fab encrypt_file:kubernetes/ENVIRONMENT_secrets.yml to encrypt the new environment's secrets.
+* To encrypt values, use "fab encrypt_string:STRING_TO_ENCRYPT".
+Put the result (starting with "!vault") into the vars file in place of the unencrypted value.

 # Site copy and content